clarktrimble/sabot/README.md

 ## Best Effort

 You don't want to tell your boss that the customer had an outage because of a logging issue.

+### Truncation

+Logging request bodies as seen above can be very helpful, especially when troubleshooting a system that's just coming together.
+Simply truncating when things get out of hand strikes a nice balance:

+    "foo":   `["bar","bar","bar","bar","bar",--truncated--`,

 ## Unoptimized